 Many artists begin by drawing the darkest dark areas first, then working around them.
 There is nothing wrong with that method of working, so long as you remember to preserve the highlights.

-4. Can Regular Colored Pencils be Mixed with Wet Media?
+4. Can You Mix Regular Colored Pencils with Wet Media?

-The only thing you need to remember is that the water soluble media should be used first.
-Colored pencils will work very nicely over watercolor, water soluble colored pencils, thin applications of acrylic paint or any other water soluble media.
+The only thing you need to remember is that the water-soluble media must be used first.
+Colored pencils work very nicely over watercolor, water-soluble colored pencils, thin applications of acrylic paint or any other water soluble media.
 I’ve even used them over ink.
 I used brown India ink for this project, but any color would work.

 Read Drawing with Colored Pencil over India Ink on EmptyEasel.